Rillton, Pennsylvania

 Rillton is an unincorporated community in Westmoreland County, Pennsylvania, United States.
 The community is 2.9 mi southwest of Irwin.
 Rillton has a post office, with ZIP code 15678.

 Demographics

-The population of Rillton (zip 15678) is 549.
+The population of Rillton is 549.
 The population density is 958 inhabitants per square kilometer.
-The median age at Rillton (zip 15678) is 33.8 years, the American median age is 37.4 years.
-The number of people per household in Rillton (zip 15678) is 2.1, the American average of people per household is 2.6.
+The median age at Rillton is 33.8 years, the American median age is 37.4 years.
+The number of people per household in Rillton is 2.1, the American average of people per household is 2.6.